silpara/av-janatahack-demand-forecasting/README.md

 Given 3 years of SKU sales data from 76 stores, the problem is to predict sales for next 12 weeks.

 ## Evaluation
 The evaluation metric was 100\*RMSLE (Root Mean Squared Log Error).
-This eval metric is available xgboost out-of-the-box.
+This eval metric is available in xgboost out-of-the-box.

 ## Data